SpM-lab/SpM/README.md

 * ``samples/fermion``  # sample for fermionic spectrum (data in the article)
 * ``samples/boson``  # sample for bosonic spectrum

-A script file is also provided to run through the program.
+A script file, `run.sh`, is provided to run through the program.
-Enter into one of the sample directory, and execute the script by
+Enter into the directory `samples/fermion`, and execute the script by

     $ ./run.sh

 You may need to change the path to ``SpM.out`` in the script.
-If succeeded, results including graphs in pdf format are created in ``output`` directory.
+If succeeded, results including graphs in eps format are created in ``output`` directory.
 For details, see the document linked below.